igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

     assert(token.balanceOf(address(pool)) >= TOKENS_IN_POOL);
 }
 ```
-As an invariant, the criterion "Can we manipulate the balance of the pool in a downward direction at all?" was selected.
+As an invariant, the criterion "Can we decrease the balance of the pool at all?" was selected.
 Try it:
 ```javascript
 $ forge test -vvvvv --mp test/truster/Truster_Fuzz.t.sol
 ...